Imaging phonon-mediated hydrodynamic flow in WTe2: Electron hydrodynamics overview: Nomenclature, regimes and relevant derivations

 \subsection{Current density profiles quantification}

-The solutions to eqs.~\ref{eq:BTE-4} and~\ref{eq:BTE-hydro}, as well as our spatial resolved measurements yield the current density as a function of position.
+The solutions to eqs.~\ref{eq:BTE-4} and~\ref{eq:BTE-hydro} yield the current density as a function of position.
 In Main Fig.4, we summarize our results on a two-dimensional phase diagram, quantifying the profiles using a scalar metric.
 In this section, we discuss the various choices for scalar metrics and their slight differences.
 Supplementary Fig.~\ref{fig:s8}a plots the current density's curvature as a function of $l_{mc(mr)}/W$.
 While this is a natural choice, which is by construction normalized, we do not have direct access to the current density from our experiments.
-Also note that the current density exhibits a sharp transition between the `porous' (bottom left) and hydrodynamic regimes (top left), making their differentiation challenging.
+Also note that the current density exhibits a sharp transition between the `porous' (bottom left) and hydrodynamic regimes (top left), making the differentiation of in-between regimes challenging.
 By contrast, our measurements are sensitive to the magnetic field induced by this current density above the sample, and we plot the $B_x$ and $B_z$ components in Supplementary Fig.~\ref{fig:s8}b-c respectively.
 The two metrics are very similar, but we prefer to use the normalized peak value of the $B_x$ profile since its connection to the current density is more intuitive.